scottbromley/scottbromley/README.md

-## About me 👋
+## About me

 I am a software developer for a large food manufacturer.
-I enjoy front end technologies like React and Next.JS, but more recently have been building REST APIs using .NET core.
+I like working with React and Next.JS.
+Experience building REST APIs using .NET core.

-## I am currently learning 🌱

-* Increasing my knowledge of Node.JS and Express
-* Docker and Kubernetes
-* Exploring Web3, Ethers.JS and Solidity

 ## Check out...
 * I have just released a React Native app to the App Store called Pencil It In